rstemmer/musicdb/docs/source/lib/websockets.rst

 The class *WebSocketServerProtocol* and *WebSocketServerFactory* are base classes from that library.
 The *MusicDBWebSocketInterface* implements the API for the JavaScript clients and is documented under :doc:`/basics/webapi`.

-In the following pictures the *blue* elements are related to the :class:`lib.ws.websocket.WebSocket` class.
+In the following pictures the *blue* elements are related to the :class:`musicdb.lib.ws.websocket.WebSocket` class.
 This class abstracts the internals of the *Autobahn* module and provides a low level communication websocket interface.
-The *red* elements to :class:`lib.ws.mdbwsi.MusicDBWebSocketInterface` that implements the high level API the web clients uses.
+The *red* elements to :class:`musicdb.lib.ws.mdbwsi.MusicDBWebSocketInterface` that implements the high level API the web clients uses.

 The class diagram below shows the Autobahn classes `WebSocketServerProtocol <http://autobahn.readthedocs.io/en/latest/reference/autobahn.asyncio.html#autobahn.asyncio.websocket.WebSocketServerProtocol>`_